Lance Todd: Early life

-Todd attended Kings College which at that time was based in Remuera, Auckland, before later relocating to Otahuhu.
+Todd attended Kings College which at that time was based in Remuera, Auckland, before later relocating to Ōtāhuhu.
 After leaving school Todd became a tailor by trade.
-His father was John Todd who was a well known sporting identity in the Otahuhu area, particularly in horse racing.
+His father was John Todd who was a well known sporting identity in the Ōtāhuhu area, particularly in horse racing.
 At the time of his death in October, 1920 he was the vice president of the Otahuhu Trotting Club.

 Rugby in New Zealand

-Originally he played rugby union in the Otahuhu area, with his senior debut being for the Suburbs club.
-They were a side made up of players who lived outside a 10 mile radius of the city centre and struggled to practice for obvious reasons.
+Originally he played rugby union in the Ōtāhuhu area, with his senior debut being for the Suburbs club.
+They were a side made up of players who lived outside a 10-mile radius of the city centre and struggled to practice for obvious reasons.
 They did often train in Otahuhu however.
 Todd joined the City club in 1905 and then moved to the Parnell club in 1906.
-He first made the Auckland side in 1905, making his debut against Hawke's Bay on August 12 where he scored a try and kicked 2 conversions in their win.
+He first made the Auckland side in 1905, making his debut against Hawke's Bay on 12 August where he scored a try and kicked 2 conversions in their win.
 In 1906 despite joining the Parnell club he went on the 4 match City tour of Sydney where he played in 3 matches against Sydney University, Glebe, and South Sydney.
 Later in the year he played in a match for City Oddfellows (Manchester Unity town Oddfellows) against Goldfield Oddfellows.
 Todd was a member of the Franklin Lodge along with his brothers.

 He did not make the All Blacks but this was due to the tremendous talent in front of him and he was still regarded as being a special player in the Auckland scene.
 He made his debut for Auckland in 1905, playing in 4 matches.
 Despite playing in several trial matches he did not play for Auckland again in 1906 or 1907, but did play in an inter-union match in 1906 and 3 Auckland B games over the 1906-07 period.

 He was picked for the professional All Blacks 1907–1908 rugby tour of Great Britain and Australia and subsequently, like all members of the tour, received a life ban from the New Zealand Rugby Union.
 Todd had been involved in organising the tour and served on the Management Committee.
 During the tour he excelled at the game of rugby league, playing in four Test matches, and scoring eight tries in all games.
 He was one of five players who opted to stay in Great Britain at the tour's end.